-- Agents: The text which displays the agent's status.
+- Agents: The text that displays the agent's status.

 - Status: The icon which represents the element's status by color.

-Keep in mind that the service-elements calculation is performed by the Prediction Server.
+Keep in mind that service-element calculation is performed by Prediction Server.
 What you look at is not real-time data.
-There are some situations in which a module's agent is added to the service where its weight will not be updated until the calculation is performed by the Prediction Server again.
+There are some situations in which a module's agent is added to the service where its weight will not be updated until calculation is performed by the Prediction Server again.

 This view will display the service in arborescent form as you can see in the following screenshot.
-That way, it is possible to quickly see how modules, agents or sub-services influence the service monitoring.
-Even in the subservices you can see what influences them when calculating the status by summing the weights.
+That way, it is possible to quickly see how modules, agents or sub-services influence service monitoring.
+Even in sub-services you can see what influences them when calculating the status by summing weights.

 The possible nodes can be: